Vout/wordpress-blank/README.md

-# wp-bootstrap4-sass
-A clean slate Wordpress theme template with Bootstrap(4), Sass, and a Webpack config with Babel.
-*This can be a decent starting point for simple theme development.*

-## Installation

-* Clone or download into your themes folder
-* Using command line(Terminal or Command Prompt) navigate to wp-bootstrap4-sass directory
-* *npm update --save-dev*  to update all devDependencies
-* Run *npm update*
-* Run *npm start* for Webpack development build
-* Run *npm run build* for Webpack production build

 ## Dev Dependencies

 *Note:* Using the extract-text-webpack-plugin Beta version since it plays better with Webpack 4; *npm i -D extract-text-webpack-plugin@next*